Complaints, Compliments and Comments

-Once we receive your complaint, we will endeavour to acknowledge it, either verbally or in writing, within three working days.
+Once we receive your complaint, we will endeavour to acknowledge it, either verbally or in writing, within three working days after the date of receipt.
 At this point, we will need to discuss the handling of your complaint with you - how and when it is responded to and what you would ideally like to see happen.

 An Investigating Officer will be appointed to look into your complaint.
 Where appropriate, this person will keep you updated about the investigation progress and request any further information that may be required.

-We will endeavour to provide a full written response within 25 working days.
+Each complaint is managed on an individual basis by dedicating the appropriate and proportionate resources to its resolution.
+We will endeavour to provide a full response in the format agreed and within the agreed timeframe.
 Where this is not possible, we will be keep you informed and agree a new timescale with you.

 By the end of the investigation we hope to answer all your questions, address your concerns satisfactorily and make necessary improvements to service where appropriate.

 The Trust will endeavour to resolve all issues at a local level, however, in the event that you are not satisfied with our response to your complaint, you have the right to contact the Parliamentary and Health Service Ombudsman (full contact set out on the right).
 We will adhere to the principles of good administration set out by the Parliamentary and Health Service Ombudsman.

 You may also wish to contact your local Independent Complaints Advocacy Service (ICAS).
 ICAS supports patients and their carers who wish to pursue a complaint about any NHS treatment or care.
 Information about how to contact your local ICAS is on the right hand side of this page.

 What we will do if we get it wrong